-- Thin cord such as crochet thread.
+- CORD – Thin but strong cord or string such as crochet thread.
 Dental floss also works amazingly well on difficult fabrics due to its slippery nature.

 More Articles On Gathering